 Electrical systems in mobile installations typically do not require using a DC disconnect, although an overcurrent protection device is still required.
-Because the DC disconnect is not required, a fuse is usually used as the disconnect device in these installations.
-These installations also do not normally use conduit, so the fuse must be installed in the ungrounded conductor (usually the positive DC cable line) within 18 inches of the battery - to protect the DC wiring system.
+A fuse is usually used as the disconnect device in these installations.
+These installations also do not normally use conduit, so the fuse must be installed in the ungrounded conductor (usually the positive DC cable line) within 45.72 cm (18") of the battery - to protect the DC wiring system.

-If using a fuse, we recommend using a class-T type or equivalent.
-This fuse type is rated for DC operation, can handle the high shortcircuit currents, and allows for momentary current surges from the inverter without opening.
+If using a fuse, we recommend using a Class-T type or equivalent.
+This fuse type is rated for DC operation, can handle the high short-circuit currents, and allows for momentary current surges from the inverter without opening.